godonnell2/graceodonnell/_posts/2017-06-19-striking-soundbites-imagery.markdown

 ---
 layout: post
-title:  "Get killer soundbites and striking imagery for your interviews "
+title:  "How to do great interviews and get killer soundbites"
 date:   2017-06-19
 image: blog-interview.jpg
 ---